 When you grill a turkey breast always keep the thick side towards the heat.

 At this time you should see the skin beginning to brown.
-Check the temp of the bird at the thickest point and it should be over 120 degrees at this point.
+Check the temp of the bird at the thickest point and it should be over 120 degrees.
 If it’s not quite there yet slide it over the heat for the next 10 minutes or so but be on the lookout for flare ups.

-Once it has eclipsed the 100 degree mark the temperature will rise quickly and steadily, after 120 degrees expect another 15 to 30 minutes of cooking time for it to hit the 160 mark.
+Once it has eclipsed the 100 degree mark the temperature will rise quickly and steadily.
+After it reaches 120 degrees expect another 15 to 30 minutes of cooking time for it to hit the 160 mark.
 Turn up the heat or move the breast over the heat source to brown the skin.

 At 135 degrees we can begin apply the outer coating of our barbecue sauce and finish off over the heat.
 This is step is optional if you want a crispy skin do not sauce it.
 So you are faced with a choice here crispy skin or a beautiful looking piece of meat.
 We will always opt for the sauce because we slice it up.

-When your turkey breast has reached 160 degrees remove from the heat (Do not undercook!) and tent with tinfoil, let rest for about 5 to 10 minutes, carve and serve.
+When your turkey breast has reached 160 degrees remove from the heat.
+Then tent with tinfoil, let rest for about 5 to 10 minutes, carve and serve.

 If you can keep the whole breast intact and carve at the table it also makes for an impressive presentation.